PLATINUM2024

 Assistance League Coppell was nominated as Best Non-Profit in Coppell in 2019 and 2020.

 During the Fiscal Year 2019-2020 Assistance League Coppell developed a mentoring arm of the organization through development of an Assisteens of Coppell which is an Auxiliary of Assistance League Coppell.
-This program works with students grade 7 - 12 to develop leadership and volunteerism.
+This program works with students grade 7 - 12 to develop leadership and volunteerism and has been well accepted by the community.

-Our members are obligated to sell tickets, ornaments, notecards and cookbooks.
-We also solicit businesses for donations.
+Our members volunteer diligently throughout the year at events sponsored by the school district and City.
+The organization had implemented a Family Night Reading program in the spring to encourage literacy and family.
+Assistance League of Coppell members are always willing to step up to community needs.
 Working with Assisteens we partner each Assisteen officer with the corresponding Assistance League officer to mentor leadership.
 The students are responsible for developing their own programs with the guidance and support of Assistance League of Coppell.

 The Assistance League of Coppell Board of Directors is meeting monthly and more when deemed necessary to follow the needs of our members and community.
-The Board is looking everywhere they can for additional ways to raise funds to keep the vital programs our community depend on functioning.
+The Board is looking everywhere they can for additional ways to raise funds to keep the current and any other new vital programs our community.
+The auxiliary of Assisteens has grown to be one of the top organizations youth would like to be a part of.

 How we listen